DyegoMaas/ForeverFactory/README.md

 #### DoNotFillBehavior

-By default, it will not fill any properties, and it is up to you to fill any properties.
+By default, it will not fill anything, and it is up to you to fill any properties you need.

 #### FillWithSequentialValuesBehavior